eugenerbl/disney-tva-programs-v2/README.md

 ## More Information

-Read some of my analysis on these shows in my [Observable notebook](https://observablehq.com/@eugenerbl/disney-tva-programs).

 If you believe there is inaccurate or misleading data, please leave a comment, and I'll make sure to write back!

 This database and repository are protected under the [MIT license](https://choosealicense.com/licenses/mit/).